meltoner/agrofelis/components/vehicle-forks/readme.md

 ![Back fork lever](_figures/vehicle-forks-09-back-fork-lever.png)

-Within the lever at the depicted distance a hole is drilled and a extended nut is installed via a bolt to accommodate the end of a linear actuator, rotating the wheel.
+Within the lever at the depicted distance a hole is drilled and an extended nut is installed via a bolt to accommodate the end of a linear actuator that push-rotates the wheel.
 This detail is elaborated further at the Agrofelis steering design and fabrication document.

 The back fork, is connected with the frame using a custom plasma cut part and a hinge.
 The half part of the hinge is welded into this component and the other half to the fork.
 The schematic of the custom cut part is presented by the following figure.